Postoperative recovery exercises and techniques that:

 1. Short Term Recovery Exercise

-Exercise promotes recovery and prevents adverse side effects during the first 6-8 weeks after prolapse surgery.
+Exercise promotes physical recovery and prevents some potential adverse side effects during the first 6-8 weeks after surgery.

 2. Long Term Recovery Exercise

-Pelvic floor safe exercise after prolapse surgery promotes:
+Pelvic floor safe exercise after prolapse surgery can help with:

 - Weight management